Table of Contents

-Many dogs enjoy the springy sensation of the bed or couch, and they often use it as a “springboard” when they’re having zoomies.
+Many dogs enjoy the springy sensation of the bed or couch and often use it as a “springboard” when they’re having zoomies.

-If given the chance, they’ll probably play on a trampoline and gallop around all day.
+If given a chance, they’ll probably play on a trampoline and gallop around all day.

 However, there is a greater risk of damage when bouncing on an uneven surface or, worse, while transitioning from soft, springy ground to hard ground.